Natha0b/Natha0b/README.md

 <h2 align="center"> 🧿✨I'm Nathaly Ortiz Barona✨🧿 </h2>

-<h4 align="left"> I am in the process of becoming a software developer, I am passionate about technology, the new challenges and experiences that I am acquiring in this wonderful path of programming.☁️👩🏽‍💻 </h4>
+<h4 align="left"> I am a software developer, I am passionate about technology, the new challenges and experiences that I am acquiring in this wonderful path of programming..☁️👩🏽‍💻 </h4>

-- 🔭 I’m currently studying on Holberton School.
+- 🔭 Software Developer from Holberton School.
 - 🌱 I’m currently learning different programming languages.
+- 🔎 I’m looking for experience in FrontEnd development.
 - 📫 How to reach me: laura.barona04@gmail.com